SUSE/ha-sap-terraform-deployments/azure/terraform/README.md

 * [outputs.tf](outputs.tf): definition of outputs of the terraform configuration.

-* [terraform.tfvars.example](terraform.tfvars.example): file containing initialization values for variables used thoughout the configuration. **Rename/Duplicate this file to terraform.tfvars and edit the content with your values before use**.
+* [terraform.tfvars.example](terraform.tfvars.example): file containing initialization values for variables used throughout the configuration. **Rename/Duplicate this file to terraform.tfvars and edit the content with your values before use**.

 * [create\_remote\_state.sh](create_remote_state.sh): script used to create a remote Terraform remote state & remote-state.tf